Foeniculum vulgare 'Purpureum'

 To harvest the seeds, allow seed heads to dry on the plants, remove carefully and collect the seeds.
 When the seed heads are brown and dry, harvest them by cutting them into a paper bag.
 Store them in a dry place.
 The seeds are easily separated from the heads by rubbing them lightly between your thumb and fingers.

 It is easily propagated by seeds.
-Plant them 25 to 30cm apart and then thin them out or replant.
+Plant them 25-30cm apart and then thin them out or replant.

 Attracts useful insects